Generic Name: Atomoxetine (AT oh mox e teen)

 Brand Name: Strattera

-- Children and teens who take Strattera (atomoxetine) may be at a greater risk of having thoughts or actions of suicide.
-Watch people who take Strattera (atomoxetine) closely.
-Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
+- In some studies, Strattera (atomoxetine) raised the risk of suicidal thoughts or actions in children and teens.
+All people who take Strattera (atomoxetine) need to be watched closely.
+Call the doctor right away if signs like depression, nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
 Call the doctor right away if any thoughts or actions of suicide occur.

 Uses of Strattera: